Should You Install Docker with the Docker Toolbox or Docker for Mac / Windows?

 My recommendation would be to try Docker for Mac / Windows first, and test it against your actual use cases.
 The performance issues may or may not be a concern, especially since everyone’s needs and computer specs are different.

-It involves running VMWare in a special mode called “Unity mode”.
+It involves running VMWare Player in a special mode called “Unity mode”.
 This basically allows you to run Windows and Linux together seamlessly as 1 operating system.

 There’s no dual booting and Linux applications (even graphical apps) run in their own floating windows.
 Then you can install Docker natively on Linux inside of the VM.